HubertSia/cart253/topics/assignments/mod-jam/planning.md

 - Creating my function for the "game" state = the game sequence -Draw the background
-  -Move and draw the speed of trhe apple-wings
+  -Move and draw the speed of the apple-wings
   -Move and draw Moshi's tongue
   -Check if the tongue overlaps the apple-wings
   -Draw the apple wings